algorithmica-org/en/eytzinger.md

 7. Johanna Elisabeth (Catherine's mother, Paul's maternal grandmother)

-Apart from being compact, it has some nice properties, like that all-even numbered persons are male and all odd-numbered (possibly apart from 1) are female.
+Apart from being compact, it has some nice properties, like that all even-numbered persons are male and all odd-numbered (possibly apart from 1) are female.

 One can also find the number of a particular ancestor only knowing the genders of their descendants.
 For example, Peter the Great's bloodline is Paul I → Peter III → Anna Petrovna → Peter the Great, so his number should be $((1 \times 2) \times 2 + 1) \times 2 = 10$.